TheRealMarcusChiu/personal-website-2/content/thoughts/2025-07-30/index.md

 The winner was actually forewarned about this emotional rollercoaster on the day he won.
 He met with a psychologist who specialized in contestant game-show winners and knew that what he went through was a common phenomenon.
-The phenomenon that when one wins a prize but because of a signed NDA artificially suppresses the joy.
-And it often leads to being depressed.
+The phenomenon that when one wins a prize but because of a signed NDA artificially suppressed that joy.
+And joy suppressed  depressed.
 That is until one is able to share it.

 Additional points on "Thoughts on Praise":